tirsgaard/AlphaGo_Zero_implementation/README.md

 We recommend playing against the best model in the notebook "play_against_newest_model.ipynb".
 To do this create a directory called "saved_models" in the same directory as this implementation.
-Then download the model paremters from https://drive.google.com/open?id=12iWse0HQL9CItQPwc_FLNRIt57VGi5UU and move them to new directory.
+Then download the model paremters from https://drive.google.com/open?id=12iWse0HQL9CItQPwc_FLNRIt57VGi5UU or use the included "model11.model", Finally move the model file to new directory.

 Some hyperparameters has to be changed depending on the computer running it such as number of threads.
 It takes ~24h to complete 2,000 self-play games using a AMD threadripper 1950x processer and a Titan V GPU.